Hive (HIVE) Price Hits $0.22

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-HIVE uses the hashing algorithm.
-Its genesis date was March 20th, 2020.
+Hive (CRYPTO:HIVE) uses the hashing algorithm.
+It was first traded on March 20th, 2020.
 Hive’s total supply is 500,749,243 coins.
-The official message board for Hive is peakd.com/@hiveio.
+The official website for Hive is hive.io.
 The Reddit community for Hive is https://reddit.com/r/hivenetwork and the currency’s Github account can be viewed here.
-The official website for Hive is hive.io.
 Hive’s official Twitter account is @hiveblocks and its Facebook page is accessible here.
+The official message board for Hive is peakd.com/@hiveio.

 Hive Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Hive directly using U.S. dollars.
-Investors seeking to acquire Hive should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hive using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Hive directly using US dollars.
+Investors seeking to acquire Hive should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Hive using one of the exchanges listed above.

 Receive News & Updates for Hive Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hive and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.